 AMG’s Information Security organization comprises internal and external resources designed to identify, protect, detect, resolve, and recover from various threats and attacks of malicious actors.
 AMG leverages 24x7x365 monitoring tools and services to address the confidentiality, integrity and availability of company assets and data.
 Regular internal and third-party reviews are performed on processes and technologies to validate the effectiveness of privacy and data security controls, with external independent audits at least once every two years.

-AMG monitors best-practices and developments in data privacy and security, including increased scrutiny of third-party service providers with access to sensitive company data.
+AMG monitors best practices and developments in data privacy and security, including increased scrutiny of third-party service providers with access to sensitive company data.
 AMG works with key third-party service providers to monitor and support the control environment and breach notification processes.
-AMG also has its own fully-documented security incident response plan, with defined roles and responsibilities that address notification obligations and procedures in the event of a data breach.
+AMG also has its own fully documented proprietary security incident response plan, with defined roles and responsibilities that address notification obligations and procedures in the event of a data breach.

 AMG is dedicated to business continuity and resiliency.
 We have documented strategies, policies and procedures in place to protect employee, business, and client data in the event of an emergency or natural disaster.